 Join Us in Making an Impact

-We are seeking philanthropic partners to establish a home for the UCI Precision Omics Collaboratory adjacent to the Falling Leaves Foundation Medical Innovation Building, and to support our programmatic funding to achieve transformational discoveries.
+We are seeking philanthropic partners to establish a home for the Precision Omics Collaboratory adjacent to the Falling Leaves Foundation Medical Innovation Building, and to provide funding that will drive faculty recruitments and transformational discoveries.

 Named Spaces Adjacent to the Falling Leaves Foundation Medical Innovation Building